Vyral/base-template/_posts/2024-02-13-how-homebuyers-should-handle-the-home-inspection-process.md

 {% include excerpt.html %}

-Today, let's dive into the home-inspection process, particularly for buyers.
+Today, let's dive into the home inspection process, particularly for buyers.
 This can be a nerve-wracking stage, especially for first-time buyers.

 Picture this: You've found your dream home, made an offer, and now it's time for inspections.
 Typically, we conduct several inspections in our area, including a general home inspection, sewer inspection, radon inspection, and possibly oil tank checks.
 These may lead to further inspections depending on their findings.